Carry the load close the body. 8. When putting the object down,

 train employees the correct lifting procedures and provide the appropri-

-ate equipment necessary promote the safe manual handling loads.4
+ate equipment necessary promote the safe manual handling loads.
+Always lift with the back straight and the legs

-● Clear obstacles out the lifting area. bad lifting technique will result sprains, strains and pains.
+FIGURE 8. bad lifting technique will result sprains, strains and pains.
+Bend the hips

 Safety First